- Home

 Main Number: 214-589-2400

 Intake Screening is the first formal stage in the juvenile justice system.
-Law enforcement bring youth directly to the intake screening area in the Dr. Jerome McNeill Jr. Detention Center.
+Law enforcement bring youth ten (10) years of age or older and under seventeen (17) years of age directly to the intake screening area in the Dr. Jerome McNeill Jr. Detention Center.
 This unit operates 24 hours a day, 7 days a week to process all youth referred by law enforcement agencies or the Courts.
-Intake provides a recommendation to detain or release the youth based on the circumstances of the presenting offense/referral and the statutory guidelines of the Texas Family Code.
-Parents and guardians are informed that their child has been detained and what the next steps are.
-If the recommendation is for the youth to be detained, all relevant information is compiled for judicial review at the next Initial Detention Hearing.
+Intake officers gather background information on the youth and family, complete validated assessment screens on the youth and provides a recommendation to detain or release the youth based on the circumstances of the presenting offense/referral and the statutory guidelines of the Texas Family Code.
+If determined that the youth going to be released, the Intake officer makes arrangements with the parent or guardian to pick up the youth.
+If determined that that your is going to be detained, parents and guardians and explain what the next steps are and inform them of the next detention hearing.
+The Intake screening unit compiles all relevant information for judicial review at the next Initial Detention Hearing.